WenchuanLiliZhao/math/notes/Limitation of Size.md

 >
 > Let $P(x)$ be a predicate.
 Then, for any $A$, if $A$ is a class, then there is a set $B$, such that $B = \{x \in A : P(x)\}$.

 This is an axiom in ZFC.
 If we use the term class, schema of specification states that: every subclass of any set is a set.
-Thus, the proposition is sometimes called the axiom of subset.

 **Proof.** Suppose $A$ is a set, but $B \subseteq A$ is not.
 Then, there is a function $f: \mathscr U \to B$ being injective.
 Then, $f$ is injective from $\mathscr U$ to $A$, as $B \subseteq A$.
 Then, $A$ is not a set, contradicting the assumption that $A$ is a set.